Skip to content

 2.1 Single Machine (2-8 GPUs)

-• Start with pure FSDP using PyTorch or DeepSpeed
+1. Start with pure FSDP using PyTorch FSDP or DeepSpeed ZeRO-2/ZeRO-3

-• If your model has huge layers, add TP=2 inside the node
+2. If your model has huge attention or FFN layers that still don't fit, add TP=2

-• Use accelerate or torchrun for the simplest setup
+3. Use Hugging Face accelerate or PyTorch torchrun for easy setup

 2.2 Small Cluster (2-16 nodes, ≤128 GPUs)